caitlynchan9/CITS3001/README.md

 # CITS3001
-CITS3001: Algorithms, Agents and AI.
+CITS3001: Algorithms, Agents, and AI.

 Repository contains lab work for the following: